coder/code-server/README.md

 ### Self contained releases

 We publish self contained archives for every release on [github](https://github.com/cdr/code-server/releases).
-They bundle the node binary and node_modules.
+They bundle the node binary and compiled native modules.

 1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases)
 2. Unpack the release